GalvanizeDataScience/cartesianproduct2/README.md

 Create a Topic - **'plume_pollution'**
 `> bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 10 --topic plume_pollution`

+To show all content in a topic (and to check the Producer is working), have the command line consumer running:
+` bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic plume_pollution --
+from-beginning`

 Package project
 `sbt assembly`
 It will package compiled classes and its dependencies into a jar.